 10 Year Time Capsule Project Reunion for the Class of 2006

-Teachers formed the School Time Capsule Project since 2005 to motivate students
+We are teachers & students who constantly improved the School Time Capsule Project since 2005 to better motivate more students

-Since 2005 dozens of teachers have worked on this project to improve our student’s vision of their own potential.
+Since 2005 dozens of teachers and thousands of students have worked on this project to improve student’s visions of their own potential.
 Students learned of the fleeting passage of time, and the power they have in studying their own roots and goals to increase their own achievements!
 A 2008 through 2018 blog was kept over the years.
 It gives a tedious history until the Covid-19 Pandemic shut down the project in 2020.
 Find it at https://schoolarchiveproject.blogspot.com, but a summary of the major steps in that history is below.

 2005 to 2010